ArijSaaleh/ArijSaaleh/README.md

-<h1>Hi 👋, I'm Arij Saleh</h1>
+<h1>Welcome to the hub</h1>
+<table style="width: 100%; border-spacing: 20px;">
+    <tr>
+      <!-- Left column with text -->
+      <td style="width: 50%; vertical-align: top;">
-<h3> Hi there 🤗!
+        <p>Hi there 🤗!
 I'm Arij , an IT software engineer with a passion for IoT and the Linux world.
 I enjoy creating educational content to share my knowledge and experiences.
 Feel free to explore my work experience and projects in the sections below.
 I am currently open to new work opportunities and am always happy to provide technical assistance.
 If you need any help, don't hesitate to reach out, I'd be glad to respond!

 Have a great day!

-**Let’s transform the way machines think, react, and learn!** 🚀</h3>
+**Let’s transform the way machines think, react, and learn!** 🚀</p>
-<table style="width: 100%; border-spacing: 20px;">
-    <tr>
-      <!-- Left column with text -->
-      <td style="width: 50%; vertical-align: top;">
-        <h1>Welcome to My Portfolio</h1>
-        <p>I’m an embedded systems and IoT engineer with a passion for robotics and automation.
-          I specialize in low-level programming, system optimization, and IoT solutions that transform everyday life.</p>
       </td>
       <!-- Right column with image -->
       <td style="width: 50%; text-align: right;">